zmcartor/zmcartor.github.com/_posts/2015-07-19-many-ways-of-ios.md

   customization and timing.

 - If you need realistic physics animations, there's UIKit Dynamics.
-Bouncing, rolling, falling, colliding bodies are tricky to implement completely by hand and can feel very unatural.
+Bouncing, rolling, falling, colliding bodies are tricky to implement completely by hand. (or are not a physicist.)

  - Write your own!
 With [CADisplayLink](http://www.bigspaceship.com/ios-animation-intervals/) it's possible to write your very own animation framework.
 [Facebook POP](https://github.com/facebook/pop) uses this approach.